Düsseldorf: Literature

+The romantic poet Heinrich Heine was born in Düsseldorf in 1797.

+Düsseldorf has a long literary tradition that reflects its role as a cultural centre of the Rhineland.
+The city is associated with the Romantic poet Heinrich Heine, who was born in Düsseldorf in 1797 and spent his childhood there.
+The Heinrich Heine Institute preserves his manuscripts and correspondence, and also functions as a research centre and museum dedicated to 19th- and 20th-century German literature.

+Contemporary literary life in the city is supported by the Literaturbüro NRW, which organises readings, workshops and projects to promote authors and literary education across Düsseldorf and North Rhine-Westphalia.
+The annual Literaturtage Düsseldorf (Düsseldorf Literature Days) presents a programme of readings and events at venues across the city.
+In addition, the Central Library Düsseldorf regularly hosts author readings and cultural programmes, strengthening the city's reputation as a hub for literary exchange.

+The Förderpreis für Literatur der Landeshauptstadt Düsseldorf is a German literary award established by the City of Düsseldorf.
+The award has been presented annually since 1972 by the City Council.

 Fashion

 Düsseldorf has been the fashion capital of Germany for decades; it is also a major cultural centre for the art scene.
 Berlin, Germany's 'fashion capital' until 1945, lost its position because of its special location within the Soviet occupation zone.
 After the monetary reform of 20 June 1948, fashionable clothes trends gained importance.
 Igedo organised fashion shows staged in Düsseldorf starting in March 1949.

 There are a number of schools dedicated to fashion design in Düsseldorf, among them Akademie Mode & Design (de), Design Department, and Mode Design College.

 Carnival

 One of the biggest cultural events in Düsseldorf is the Karneval (also referred to as the "fifth season") which starts every year on 11 November at 11:11 a.m., and reaches its climax on Rosenmontag (Rose Monday), featuring a huge parade through the streets of Düsseldorf.
 Karneval ends on Aschermittwoch (Ash Wednesday).